GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ![e5](photo/e5.png)

-If there are artifacts or boot/benchmark problems - select "Flash fixing VBIOS and reboot"
+If there are artifacts or boot/benchmark problems – select "Flash fixing VBIOS and reboot"

 ![e6](photo/e6.png)

 Continue until the utility will find an optimal and stable VBIOS.
-If your GPU still shows some artifacts then it can not be fixed by this utility.
+If your GPU still shows some artifacts, then it can not be fixed by this utility.

 ## Last stage
-If the utility have found optimal and stable VBIOS and GPU have completed any benchmark - start the utility and select "Complete configuring", this will save modified VBIOS and return your system to normal boot mode
+If the utility have found optimal and stable VBIOS and GPU have completed any benchmark – start the utility and select "Complete configuring", this will save modified VBIOS and return your system to normal boot mode

 ![e7](photo/e7.png)